“To reach more readers and take your sales to the next level, you must proactively market your book”.

 — Mark Coker

-Making money from your book isn’t as easy as they say, but it doesn’t have to be impossible either if you set your book up for success right from the start.
+Dejected, you realize this isn’t your ticket to passive income.
+Making money from your book isn’t as easy as they say, but it doesn’t have to be impossible if you set your book up for success right from the start.

-This post will show you how to sell more books.
+That’s exactly what this post will show you how to do: sell more books on Amazon.

-There are no hidden gimmicks or a secret formula to making money from your writing.
-When I started out book publishing, I struggled for the first year to break the hundred dollars a month mark.
-Gradually, with troubleshooting, testing and learning from the people who were making five figures a month, the passive income model for making money on Amazon [and other platforms] makes more sense.
+There are no hidden gimmicks or secret formulas to making money from your writing.
+You don’t have to be a marketing genius either: when I started out book publishing, I struggled for the first year to break the hundred dollars a month mark.
+Yet, with troubleshooting, testing, and learning from the people who were making five figures a month, I finally started to see results.

-So if you’re an author wanting to make money from your book [and who doesn’t, right?] this post will take you into the trenches of bookselling.
+If you’re a writer wanting to make money from your book (and who doesn’t, right?) this post will help you navigate through the trenches of bookselling.

-Is it easy to make money from your writing?
-No, there is a lot of work involved.
-We have to do things right and set our work up for long term sales.
-As an author, you should know as much about marketing your book as you do about writing it.
-After all, the writing will get your book published, but promotion and marketing will get your book sold.
+Is it easy?
+No, like anything worth having in life, there is a lot of work involved.
+We have to do things right and set our efforts up for long term sales.
+As a self-published author, you should know as much about marketing your book as you do about writing it.
+While writing will get your book published, promotion and marketing is what will get you sales and more readers.

 In this post I will run you through the essentials of marketing, packaging and promoting your book in order to maximize book sales and earn your money as an author.
 After all, who doesn’t want to get paid well for what they love to do?

-Selling your book begins, not when your book is published, but from the very get-go, before you even put pen to paper.
+Selling your book begins, not when your book is published, but from the very moment the idea pops up in your head, before you even put pen to paper.

-The 7 Essential Elements for Selling More Books
+The 7 Essential Elements of Your Book to Get More Sales

 “Thirty seconds.
 As an author (or publisher) that’s about all the time you have when talking to someone to generate interest in your book.”